Can Anyone Truly Become a Leader?

 Wrapping Up (Because Time is Precious)

-Here’s the takeaway: Can anyone truly become a leader?
-Yes—if they’re willing to grow through action.
+Here's the takeaway: can anyone truly become a leader?
+Yes, if they're willing to grow through action.

 Leadership isn't given.
 It's practiced.